-- 7.2.1 Administered by the elected faculty members on the Faculty Development Committee, the purpose of this fund is to provide support for professional growth activities and projects.
-Examples of categories eligible for funding include, but are not limited to, the following: attending special workshops, exhibitions, and seminars pertaining to either one's scholarship or teaching areas; sponsoring faculty discussion sessions and seminars; working in regional research libraries; enrolling in short courses; and attending a conference, provided that the applicant is participating in the program of the conference. - 7.2.2 Monies for the Fund shall come from the Faculty Endowment Fund.
+- 6.2.1 Administered by the elected faculty members on the Faculty Development Committee, the purpose of this fund is to provide support for professional growth activities and projects.
+Examples of categories eligible for funding include, but are not limited to, the following: attending special workshops, exhibitions, and seminars pertaining to either one's scholarship or teaching areas; sponsoring faculty discussion sessions and seminars; working in regional research libraries; enrolling in short courses; and attending a conference, provided that the applicant is participating in the program of the conference. - 6.2.2 Monies for the Fund shall come from the Faculty Endowment Fund.
 Any part of the annual increment not used during the academic year will be returned to the Faculty Endowment Fund before the end of the fiscal year.
-If the annual increment should prove insufficient to meet faculty requests, additional monies may be transferred to the Faculty Development Fund in accordance with existing College policy regarding the Endowment Fund [cf. Section IV: Article 8].

-- 7.2.3 Applications may be submitted to the Director of Faculty Development at any time during the academic year.
+If the annual increment should prove insufficient to meet faculty requests, additional monies may be transferred to the Faculty Development Fund in accordance with existing College policy regarding the Endowment Fund [cf. Section IV: Article 6]. - 6.2.3 Applications may be submitted to the Dean of Faculty Affairs and Development at any time during the academic year.
 However, proposals submitted after May will not ordinarily be acted upon until the following academic year.
-The Director of Faculty Development will forward all applications to the Faculty Development Committee, which will review all proposals and attempt to process each within two weeks of the date of submission.
-Applications for a Faculty Development Grant are available at < J:/facdev/public >, and shall include the following: - 7.2.3.1 A brief description of the activity or project. - 7.2.3.2 A brief explanation of how this activity or project may contribute to the faculty member's professional and personal development. - 7.2.3.3 A project timetable. - 7.2.3.4 An itemized description of anticipated expenses directly attributable to the accomplishment of the proposal.
-(Requests for the reimbursement of expanses already incurred, whether paid or not, will not be accepted.) - 7.2.3.5 Evidence that the applicant(s) has (have) explored other available sources of inhouse financial support. - 7.2.4 Proposals will be judged on the basis of their potential for enhancing the professional growth of the applicant(s). - 7.2.5 Ordinarily, individual requests are not to exceed \$1,000.00 and, although more than one request for amounts totaling up to \$1,000.00 may be submitted, a faculty member may not receive more than that amount in any given academic year. - 7.2.6 Upon completing a funded activity or project, the faculty member shall submit a brief written report of its outcome to the Director of Faculty Development.
+The Dean will forward all applications to the Faculty Development Committee, which will review all proposals and attempt to process each within two weeks of the date of submission.
+Applications for a Faculty Development Grant are available at < J:/facdev/public >, and shall include the following:

+- 6.2.3.1 A brief description of the activity or project. - 6.2.3.2 A brief explanation of how this activity or project may contribute to the faculty member's professional and personal development.

+- 6.2.3.3 A project timetable. - 6.2.3.4 An itemized description of anticipated expenses directly attributable to the accomplishment of the proposal.
+(Requests for the reimbursement of expanses already incurred, whether paid or not, will not be accepted.) - 6.2.3.5 Evidence that the applicant(s) has (have) explored other available sources of inhouse financial support. - 6.2.4 Proposals will be judged on the basis of their potential for enhancing the professional growth of the applicant(s). - 6.2.5 Ordinarily, individual requests are not to exceed \$1,000.00 and, although more than one request for amounts totaling up to \$1,000.00 may be submitted, a faculty member may not receive more than that amount in any given academic year. - 6.2.6 Upon completing a funded activity or project, the faculty member shall submit a brief written report of its outcome to the Dean of Faculty Affairs and Development.

-8 SUPPORT FOR PROFESSIONAL DEVELOPMENT AND SCHOLARLY/CREATIVE WORK
+7 SUPPORT FOR PROFESSIONAL DEVELOPMENT AND SCHOLARLY/CREATIVE WORK $^{103}$

-Potential funding opportunities are available to faculty engaged in professional development and scholarly/creative work through the Office of Faculty Development and the Office of the Vice President for Academic Affairs.
-The Office of Faculty Development sponsors several programs each year to provide financial support for professional growth; pedagogical development; and scholarly, artistic, curricular or instructional projects undertaken during summers.
+Potential funding opportunities are available to faculty engaged in professional development and scholarly/creative work through the Office of Faculty Affairs and Development and the Office of the Vice President for Academic Affairs.
+The Office of Faculty Affairs and Development sponsors several programs each year to provide financial support for professional growth; pedagogical development; and scholarly, artistic, curricular or instructional projects undertaken during summers.
 Information on funding opportunities from external sources is also available.

 Faculty members are also welcome to apply to the Office of the Vice President for Academic Affairs, in writing or in person, for financial support for work related to scholarly and creative activity.
 Additional funding may be also available through the faculty member's academic division.
-More information is available through the offices of the divisional deans and the dean of the school of business.
+More information is available through the offices of the deans.

-9 FACULTY GRANT APPLICATIONS
+8 FACULTY GRANT APPLICATIONS